 Growing conditions are close to perfect with winter days – when flowers set – averaging between 26 and 31 degrees celsius and rarely less than 12 degrees celsius overnight.
 The annual average rainfall of 175mm usually falls between December and March – perfect for growing pineapples.

 Every year, we plant 2.3 million pineapples and harvest about three million.
-At peak times, our shed can pack 3,000 trays a day.
+At peak times, our shed can pack up to 3,500 trays a day.

 We produce two pineapple varieties here – MD2s and 73-50s.
 It takes 18 months to produce a crop, six months less than Wamuran.
 We have modified traditional growing practices to suit the region, implementing measures such as erosion control, underground drainage and irrigation.

 It takes 21 hours by truck to transport Mareeba fruit to Wamuran for distribution.
-Eight permanent employees and up to 35 seasonal workers – mostly backpackers – are employed at the Mareeba farms.Visit Previous Farm Visit Next Farm
+Eight permanent employees and up to 35 seasonal workers – mostly from the islands of Vanuatu – are employed at the Mareeba farms.Visit Previous Farm Visit Next Farm